-Coming down the Lovely Houw Hoek Mountains on the N2 with busy City of Cape Town behind you, you look over a pleasant little village Bot River another Gateway to our Beautiful Overberg.
+Coming down the Lovely Houw Hoek Mountains on the N2 with the rush of the busy City of Cape Town behind you, you look over a pleasant little village Bot River.

 In the early 1890’s it is believed the Bot river Hotel open its door and so took over the duties of the traditional overnight stop.
-Today the Hotel is owned by Mr Grey van Pittuis and has become a very popular watering hole and bus stop, with walls filled with the village history.
+Today the Hotel is owned by Mr Grey van Pittuis and has become a very popular watering hole and bus stop for passing travelers.
+The hotel walls filled with memorabilia of Botriver's History.

-But a Afrikaans Television series premiered on 22 February 1979 and introduced Bot River to many South African families.
+But a Afrikaans Television series premiered on 22 February 1979 and introduced Bot River in a new light to many South African families in the comfort of their own living room.
 The story revolves around a small community in the Caledon area ‘ Bot River’, where the telephone operator knows more about the inhabitants’ comings and goings than anyone else.
 Many came to the town wanting to meet the cast and see were scene of the show were filmed.

 Before continuing your expedition through the rest of the Overberg get yourself fuelled up at the local pizza restaurant the Shuntin Shed if you are lucky a train might past while you are there make sure to wave at the driver and he might delight you with a piercing hoot.